coasys/flux/README.md

 npm run build-languages && npm install
 ```

+If you have any troubles on npm install for any given language or for this project, its likely npm shitting the bed, delete `package-lock.json` & `node_modules` for the package in question and try again.

 Also ensure that you have the following packages in the same directory that this repository is located in:<br>

 [AD4M](https://github.com/perspect3vism/ad4m)<br>